oxydemeton/open-credit/README.md

 - Warning for certain license types
 - Simple CLI tool without config
 - Implementation in other js build tools
+- Output of stats: How many packages.
+How old they are....

 ## Why Deno
 The Project is written in TypeScript using deno.<br>